AliasBLACK/Diadem/README.md

 <br>

 A minimal desktop **[Three.js](https://github.com/mrdoob/three.js)** implementation powered by **[LWJGL](https://github.com/LWJGL/lwjgl3)** and **[GraalJS](https://github.com/oracle/graaljs)**, providing native WebGL2 rendering without bulky webviews.
-Features custom **[Assimp](https://github.com/assimp/assimp)**-based model loading and HDR texture support for PBR workflows.
+Features custom texture loading and HDR environment map support for PBR workflows.
 Perfect for desktop applications that need 3D graphics with JavaScript flexibility, including potential integrations with native libraries like Steam and Twitch APIs.

 ## Philosophy

 This project is a proof of concept for running Three.js applications natively on desktop without the overhead of browser engines or webviews.
 By bridging JavaScript WebGL2 calls directly to native OpenGL through LWJGL, we achieve:

 - **Lightweight**: No Chromium/WebView dependencies
-- **Native Performance**: Direct OpenGL calls via LWJGL
-- **Assimp Model Loading**: Load GLTF, FBX, OBJ and 40+ formats via custom Java loaders
-- **HDR Texture Support**: Native HDR/EXR loading for PBR environment maps
+- **Cross Platform**: Runs on Windows, Mac and Linux
+- **Polyglot Ready**: Write in any language supported by [Polyglot](https://www.graalvm.org/latest/reference-manual/polyglot-programming/).
-- **Desktop Integration**: Easy access to native APIs (Steam, Twitch, file system)
+- **Desktop Focused**: Easy access to native APIs (Steam, Twitch, file system)
-- **AOT Ready**: Designed for GraalVM Native Image compilation

 ## Requirements

-- GraalVM 21 or higher (Community or Enterprise Edition)
+- GraalVM 25.0.0 (Community or Enterprise Edition)
 - Maven 3.6+
-- LWJGL 3.3.3 (OpenGL, Assimp, STB)
+  - LWJGL 3.3.6 (OpenGL)
-- GraalJS 24.2.2
+  - GraalJS 25.0.0 (Community or Enterprise Edition)
-- Windows (configured for Windows natives, but can be adapted for other platforms)

-**Note:** Uses AWT for windowing instead of GLFW for better Java integration.
+- Windows, Mac or Linux (only tested on Windows)

 ## Quickstart